[interface] image of a laptop displaying product interface (for an ai saas company)

 UX Research and Design

-[interface] image of educational software interface (edtech) standalone
+[interface] image of software interface (for a edtech)

 Deliver and Learn